 Candidates need to confirm that the passing results of the Test of Academic Proficiency (400) are on file in the CPEP/Advising Center (HH91).

 Candidates can also use scores from the ACT Plus writing (www.actstudent.org) or the SAT (http://sat.collegeboard.org/hom) in lieu of the TAP test.
-Students need a composite score of 22 on the ACT Plus writing and a minimum 19 in combined English/writing (ACT Plus writing tests taken after September 2015 require a 16 on the Writing portion) or a composite score of 1030 on the mathematics and critical reasoning sections of the SAT and a minimum 450 in writing.
+Students need a composite score of 22 on the ACT Plus writing and a minimum 19 in combined English/writing (ACT Plus writing tests taken after September 2015 require a 16 on the Writing portion) or a composite score of 1030 on the mathematics and critical reading sections of the SAT and a minimum 450 in writing.
 SAT scores taken after March 5, 2016 require a composite score of 1110 (Evidence-based Reading and Writing + mathematics) and a minimum score of 26 on Writing and Language Test.

 CONTENT AREA TEST: The required content-area tests corresponds to the individual's major field of study in an approved teacher education program in the State of Illinois.